 Nautilus In Fiji

 The Nautilus (Nautilidae) is a mollusk of the cephalopod family (Cephalopoda), which also includes squid, octopus, and cuttlefish.
-The Nautilus differ from the other cephalopods living today in a number of features, most notably in the large, hard outer shell that serves as a living space and swimming aid.
+The Nautiluses differ from the other cephalopods living today by a number of features, mainly by the large, hard outer shell that serves as a living space and swimming aid

 The shell of the Nautilidae is unique in its construction and function.
 The spiral shell is divided into individual chambers, the outer and largest chamber houses the mollusk, the other spiral-shaped chambers are used to control buoyancy.
 The individual chambers are connected by a kind of thin tube through which the animal can slowly ad or remove liquid from the chambers and thus change buoyancy.